sivalien/shop_bot/README.md

 ```

 ## Running
-For runnig this bot just enter following command
+To run this bot just enter the following command
 ```
 python main.py
 ```